SamLMG/MitoComp/README.md

 # MitoComp – A mitochondrial genome assembley, annotation and comparison pipeline.

 The MitoComp pipeline is designed with two distinct aims.
 First, to provide a robust and user-friendly approach to assembling mitochondrial genomes from short-read WGS using five third-party, command-line based assembly tools.
-Second, MitoComp aims to provide an objective comparison of these assembly tools and how they work with different datasets.
+Second, MitoComp aims to provide an objective comparison of these assembly tools and how well they work with different datasets.
 A rulegraph outlining the steps MitoComp takes is shown below.

 WGS data is first provided by the user in one of two ways: i) by specifying the path to local reads in fastq.gz format or ii) providing the accession number of a short-read archive (SRA) of public data from genbank and downloading it in fastq.gz format using the fastqdump tool ([https://github.com/ncbi/sra-tools](https://github.com/ncbi/sra-tools)).
-MitoComp then trims ([https://github.com/timflutre/trimmomatic](https://github.com/timflutre/trimmomatic)) , subsamples ([https://github.com/lh3/seqtk](https://github.com/lh3/seqtk)), and interleaves ([https://github.com/BioInfoTools/BBMap](https://github.com/BioInfoTools/BBMap)) the datasets prior to assembling mitogenomes using:
+MitoComp then trims ([https://github.com/timflutre/trimmomatic](https://github.com/timflutre/trimmomatic)), subsamples ([https://github.com/lh3/seqtk](https://github.com/lh3/seqtk)), and interleaves ([https://github.com/BioInfoTools/BBMap](https://github.com/BioInfoTools/BBMap)) the datasets prior to assembling mitogenomes using the the five following assembly programs:

 - Mitoflex ([https://github.com/Prunoideae/MitoFlex](https://github.com/Prunoideae/MitoFlex))
 - GetOrganelle ([https://github.com/Kinggerm/GetOrganelle](https://github.com/Kinggerm/GetOrganelle))